postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Markdown support

 Postman comments support Markdown.
 You can format the text the way you want in the comments dialog box.
+For more information on formatting using Markdown refer to this [Markdown Cheatsheet on Github](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 The following screen illustrates formatting bold faced and italicized text in the comments dialog box:

 [![post comments](https://assets.postman.com/postman-docs/comment-markdown.png)](https://assets.postman.com/postman-docs/comment-markdown.png)